-- (b) Commencing July 1, 2012; 2017, the revenues attributable to the taxes imposed pursuant to subdivision (b) of Section 7360 and Section 7361.1 and otherwise to be deposited in the Department of Food and Agriculture Fund pursuant to subdivision (a) shall instead be transferred to the General Fund.
-The revenues attributable to the taxes imposed Highway Users Tax Account for distribution pursuant to subdivision (b) of Section 7360 and Section 7361.1 that were deposited in the Department 2103.1 of Food and Agriculture Fund in the 2010-11 Streets and 2011-12 fiscal years shall be transferred to the General Fund.
-Highways Code. - (c) On or before September 30, 2012, and on or before September 30 of each even-numbered year thereafter, the Director of Transportation and the Director of Food and Agriculture shall jointly prepare, or cause to be prepared, a report setting forth the current estimate of the amount of money in the Motor Vehicle Fuel Account attributable to agricultural off-highway use of motor vehicle fuel, which is subject to refund pursuant to Section 8101 less gross refunds allowed by the Controller to persons entitled to refunds for agricultural off-highway use pursuant to Section 8101; and they shall submit a copy of the report to the Legislature. - SEC.
-21. Section 8352.6 of the Revenue and Taxation Code is amended to read: - 8352.6. (a) (1) Subject to Section 8352.1, and except as otherwise provided in paragraphs (2) and (3), on the first day of every month, there shall be transferred from moneys deposited to the credit of the Motor Vehicle Fuel Account to the Off-Highway Vehicle Trust Fund created by Section 38225 of the Vehicle Code an amount attributable to taxes imposed upon distributions of motor vehicle fuel used in the operation of motor vehicles off highway and for which a refund has not been claimed.
-Transfers made pursuant to this section shall be made prior to transfers pursuant to Section 8352.2. - (2) Commencing July 1, 2012, 2017, the revenues attributable to the taxes imposed pursuant to subdivision (b) of Section 7360 and Section 7361.1 and otherwise to be deposited in the Off-Highway Vehicle Trust Fund pursuant to paragraph (1) shall instead be transferred to the General Fund.
-The revenues attributable to the taxes imposed Highway Users Tax Account for distribution pursuant to subdivision (b) of Section 7360 and Section 7361.1 that were deposited in 2103.1 of the Off-Highway Vehicle Trust Fund in the 2010-11 Streets and 2011-12 fiscal years shall be transferred to the General Fund.
-Highways Code.
+- (b) (1) Commencing July 1,-2016, 2017, the revenues attributable to the taxes imposed pursuant to subdivision (b) of Section 7360 and Section 7361.1 and otherwise to be deposited in the Department of Food and Agriculture Fund pursuant to subdivision (a) shall instead be transferred to the General Fund.
+The revenues attributable to the taxes imposed Highway Users Tax Account for distribution pursuant to subdivision (b) of Section 7360 and Section 7361.1 that were deposited in the Department Section 2103.1 of Food and Agriculture Fund in the 2010-11 Streets and 2011-12 fiscal years shall be transferred to the General Fund.
+Highways Code. - (2) Commencing July 1, 2017, the revenues attributable to the taxes imposed pursuant to subparagraph (B) of paragraph (1) of subdivision (a) of Section 7360 and otherwise to be deposited in the Department of Food and Agriculture Fund pursuant to subdivision (a) shall instead be transferred to the Road Maintenance and Rehabilitation Account pursuant to Section 2031 of the Streets and Highways Code. - (c) On or before September 30, 2012, and on or before September 30 of each even-numbered year thereafter, the Director of Transportation and the Director of Food and Agriculture shall jointly prepare, or cause to be prepared, a report setting forth the current estimate of the amount of money in the Motor Vehicle Fuel Account attributable to agricultural off-highway use of motor vehicle fuel, which is subject to refund pursuant to Section 8101 less gross refunds allowed by the Controller to persons entitled to refunds for agricultural off-highway use pursuant to Section 8101; and they shall submit a copy of the report to the Legislature. - SEC.
+21. Section 8352.6 of the Revenue and Taxation Code is amended to read:

+8352.6. (a) (1) Subject to Section 8352.1, and except as otherwise provided in paragraphs (2) and (3), on the first day of every month, there shall be transferred from moneys deposited to the credit of the Motor Vehicle Fuel Account to the Off-Highway Vehicle Trust Fund created by Section 38225 of the Vehicle Code an amount attributable to taxes imposed upon distributions of motor vehicle fuel used in the operation of motor vehicles off highway and for which a refund has not been claimed.
+Transfers made pursuant to this section shall be made prior to transfers pursuant to Section 8352.2.